swietlikk/vite-project/vite-project/README.md

 # Plan your day

-Prosta aplikacja do zarządzania zadaniami, napisana w React.
+A simple task management application built with React.

-## Wprowadzenie
+## Introduction

-Jest to prosta aplikacja Todo napisana w React.
-Pozwala na dodawanie, usuwanie i edytowanie zadań, a także analizowanie czasu wydanego na różne kategorie zadań.
+This is a straightforward Todo application written in React.
+It allows adding, deleting, and editing tasks, as well as analyzing the time spent on different task categories.

-## Uruchomienie
+## Getting Started

-1. Sklonuj repozytorium:
+1. Clone the repository:

     git clone https://github.com/twoje-konto/todo-app.git

-2. Przejdź do katalogu projektu:
+2. Navigate to the project directory:

     cd vite-project

-3. Zainstaluj zależności:
+3. Install dependencies:

     npm install

-4. Uruchom aplikację:
+4. Run the application:

     npm run dev

-Aplikacja będzie dostępna pod adresem [http://localhost:5173/](http://localhost:5173/).
+The application will be available at [http://localhost:5173/](http://localhost:5173/).

-## Funkcje
+## Features

-- Dodawanie nowych zadań.
+- Adding new tasks.
-- Edycja tytułów, kategorii i czasu zadań.
+- Editing titles, categories, and task durations.
-- Oznaczanie zadań jako zakończone.
+- Marking tasks as completed.
-- Usuwanie zadań oraz zadań zakończonych.
+- Deleting tasks and completed tasks.
-- Analiza czasu wydanego na różne kategorie zadań.
+- Analyzing time spent on different task categories.

-## Technologie
+## Technologies

 - React
-- ECharts (do wykresów kołowych)
+- ECharts (for pie charts)

-## Autor
+## Author

 [Adam Świetlicki]